-Microarray Facility at the University of South Carolina, Dr. Kim Creek, Director (Email, 803-777-0952)
+Microarray Facility at the University of South Carolina, Dr. Diego Altomare, Lab Manager (Email, 803-777-6682)

 Proteogenomics Core Facility at the Medical University of South Carolina, Dr. Jeremy Barth, Director (Email, 843-792-9984)

 Instrumentation Resource Facility at the University of South Carolina School of Medicine, Dr. Bob Price, Director (Email, 803-733-3392)

-If the technical services required by the project cannot be provided by any of the listed facilities, or the project is based upon existing collaborations that already involve the use of other resources, it is acceptable to use other service providers, in or outside South Carolina, but a justification must be provided.
+If the technical services required by the project cannot be provided by any of the listed facilities, or the project is based upon existing collaborations that involve the use of other resources, it is acceptable to use other service providers, in or outside South Carolina, but a justification must be provided.

 Proposal Preparation Instructions

 The application package can be downloaded from the SC INBRE website (www.scinbre.org) in a fillable, pdf format.
 All forms must be completed according to the NIH guidelines for “R” series awards.
 Each package includes the following:

 Face Page: This page must be filled out in its entirety and signed by an authorized institutional representative.

 Project Summary/Performance site/Key personnel: Fill out all components and indicate whether or not the project uses human embryonic stem cells.